The Spy Whose Powerful Decision Helped Get an American Victory at Yorktown: Meeting James Armistead Lafayette

 RELATED: For a deeper dive, click here to go directly to CW's website and read about Mr. Stephen Seals as well as the man he portrays.

-Mr. Stephen Seals portraying James Armistead Lafayette
+Mr. Seals portraying James Lafayette for the public on CW's Palace Green

 Conclusion: every day is an example of why the people of history are important to meet.